SCA Harvey Recovery Volunteers Reforest Sims Bayou in Houston

 Rain or no rain, volunteers came well prepared.
 Tessie Clark, heading up a group of employee volunteers from SCA’s corporate partner Exelon, came ready to work in striped galoshes.
 “I saw the forecast and I told my son, ‘Let’s get out our boots!'” she said.
 “Whatever the weather, we’re going out to help!”

 Southwest Airlines — the official airline of SCA — was also represented among the partners helping in the effort.
 Former Southwest employee Denise Heraty was involved in SCA projects during her time on staff at Southwest — “and now that I’m retired,” she said, “I still love having the chance to come out whenever I can to help out the projects Southwest sponsors.”

 By the end of the morning, SCA volunteers had planted 200 new trees along Sims Bayou, and extricated hundreds of pounds of storm debris left behind in trees and brush along the waterfront.
-And with more events to come — with additonal plantings scheduled for March 17th, March 31st, and Earth Day in April — SCA is just getting started.
+And with more events to come, including additional tree plantings, SCA is just getting started.
 The SCA Harvey Recovery Crew will continue to mobilize SCA alumni, partners, and community members to ensure that the bayous of Houston stay resilient.